Ten benefits of using trekking poles

 10. Makeshift tent

-These are some useful benefits of using trekking poles when hiking.
+These are some practical benefits of using trekking poles when hiking.
 There are cheap knock-off versions available in Kathmandu.
-The cheap poles are the draw of the luck; some might last you the whole trekking period or might be broken within a couple of days (personal experience).
+The cheap poles are the draw of luck; some might last you the whole trekking period or be broken within a couple of days (personal experience).
 I would advise you to invest in sturdy branded trekking poles such as the ones made by Black Diamond or Leki.